 By hydro energy

 Currently, hydroelectric power accounts for around 13% of the installed capacity for energy production in Iraq.
-The installed capacity of hydroelectric plants reached 1955 MW at the end of 2018, but the produced electricity was only 912 MW [42].
-Iraq current hydropower facilities fall into two primary categories.
-The first group consists of hydroelectric facilities with lakes and reservoirs, whereas the second group consists of those with available storage bombardments.
+The installed capacity of hydroelectric plants reached 1955 MW at the end of 2018, but the produced electricity was only 912 MW [51].
+Current hydropower facilities fall into two primary categories, the first group consists of hydroelectric facilities with lakes and reservoirs, whereas the second group consists of those with available storage bombardments.
 These are shown in figure 6.

 Figure 6.
-Current hydropower dams in Iraq [43].
+Current hydropower dams in Iraq [52].

-By 2035, Iraq intends to expand hydropower use by up to 15 TWh.
+By 2035, the country intends to expand hydropower use by up to 15 TWh.
 Figure 7 presents the development and planning with their capacity and locations.

 Figure 7.
-Planned hydropower dams by 2035 [44].
+Planned hydropower dams by 2035 [53].